learn-co-curriculum/react-hooks-redux-create-store-lab/README.md

 Good news - you're opening a candy store!
 First, we just need to build an app to manage our inventory.

-For now, we'll want to create two different stores - one to keep track of all of the types of candy we sell, and one to keep track of the count of the sales that we've had (Later on, we'll learn how we can manage multiple pieces of state in one store).
+For now, we'll want to create a store to keep track of all of the types of candy we sell.
+Later on, we'll learn how we can manage multiple pieces of pieces of state and more than one reducer, but for this challenge, the state is going to be a basic array of strings.
+By the end of this lab, you should be able to open `index.html`, use your store's `dispatch` function to add a name of a type of candy, and see that name appear on the page.

 ## Instructions

-1. In `createStore.js`, write a function called `createStore` that takes in a reducer function as an argument.
-We've provided the reducer functions for you so you can get a sense of how they'll work.
+Write your code in `src/index.js`.
+We've provided the reducer functions for you, `candyReducer`, so you can get a sense of how they'll work, as well as a `render` function.

+1. Write a function called `createStore` that takes in a reducer function as an argument.
 2. The `createStore` function should return an object with two methods - `getState`, `dispatch`.

     * `getState` should return the current state.
     * `dispatch` should take in an action, update the state using the reducer, and call the render function.

-> **Note**: Don't forget, your initial state for each store should be set by the _reducer_.
-You'll have to dispatch some sort of 'initialize' action to get your state set!
+Once you've written `createStore`, to everything working, you'll need two more things at the end of `index.js`:

+1. Notice that in the provided `render` function, a variable named `store` is called.
+Define a variable named `store` and assign it to whatever is returned by the `createStore` function you've written when it is passed the `candyReducer` function.
+2. Initialize your state using a `dispatch` call to the reducer.

 ## Resources